Teething Remedies and Help for New Puppies

 Frozen Carrots: A cold or frozen whole carrot helps soothes the gums.
 It tastes good and is rich in vitamins and minerals.
 Limit the pup to one a day as too many can upset the stomach because it is so fibrous.

 Dog Chews: I am not keen on Rawhide chews as they can clump up into sodden balls, causing blockages in the stomach, and bowel problems.
 I am also not happy with some dog treats as many are full of preservatives and additives and they can be stuffed full growth hormones, steroids and antibiotics.
-Because of this, I have decided to source my own brand of treats that are air dried and totally and natural.
+Because of this, I have decided to source my own brand of treats that are air-dried and totally and natural.
 I purchase these from the EU, because of their record of top-class hygiene and animal husbandry and quality.

 These treats include Calves Hooves Bully Ends also known as Bulls Pizzles, and Beef Scalp great for all dogs and puppies They are also fantastic as a long-lasting chew for dogs that need something to chew on because of separation anxiety.
 The treats I currently sell include Dried Sprats, Beef Jerky, Calves Hooves and Bull Pizzle Ends.
 You can see my range of nearly 40 different treats (2) Air Dried Natural Dog Treats on my website.

 Dog Food: I have written articles about (5) Food and Dog Behaviour and (6) Bakers and Pedigree complete dog food which explains the level of additives that are put into some of our best-selling dog foods.
 Certainly, they are both worth a read.
 The first one is a guide to what is the best type of food to feed your dog covering Kibble, Tinned/Pouch and Raw.
+The second lays bare the level of artificial ingredients there are in many of our most popular brands, I believe some of these ingredients and contentious and potentially dangerous.

 © Stan Rawlinson